ybur-yug/git_kv_store_tutorial/README.md

 And if we check out the `.git` subdirectory in our editor:

 `vim .git`

-Note that I use vim, but any editor will do.
+Note that I use vim+NERDTree, but any editor will do.
 Sublime Text, Textmate, RubyMine, Notepad++, etc will work.
 All you need is a file tree browser to view this.

 ```